-If you choose not to file electronically, mail the tax return to:
+Qualified corporations may choose not to file electronically.
+If so, mail the tax return to:

-Montana Department of Revenue PO Box 8021 Helena.
-MT 59604-8021
+Montana Department of Revenue PO Box 8021 Helena, MT 59604-8021

 Did you know that you can sign up to access your Montana tax account online?